 This will be the first day of the Make It Challenge where all selected participants from Lancaster and Sunway will be going through the challenge.
 Participants will be formed into teams and will be briefed on the activities for the rest of the days of the program.

-All solutions could potentially be implemented in Sunway and brought to market.
+All solutions could potentially be implemented in Sunway Group and be brought to market.
 The solutions could also be converted into a collaborative research project between Lancaster University and Sunway University.

 iLabs has partnered with United Nations Technology Innovation Lab (UNTIL) to provide their expertise in relation to the problem statements to help in the development of the solutions.